 Welcome to Week 19 of my horror short fiction review project!
 None of this week’s stories knocked my socks off, but none are stinkers either, so that’s something.
 The best was probably Manly Wade Wellman’s “Vandy, Vandy,” which is one of his Silver John/John the Balladeer contemporary-ish rural fantasy stories set in Appalachia.
 Check those out if you have not yet encountered them.
 Also note that because I finished up with the Stephen King collection last week, we are including a new offering this week: Clive Barker’s The Books of Blood, Vols.
 1-3 omnibus.
 Lots of good body horror, eroticism, and gore coming up from Barker in the coming weeks.

-The Call of Cthulhu and Other Weird Stories, by H.P.
+The Thing on the Doorstep and Other Weird Stories, by H.P.
 Lovecraft, edited by S.T.
-Joshi (Penguin, 1999)
+Joshi (Penguin, 2001)

 The Dark Descent, edited by David G. Hartwell (Tor, 1987)

 “Vandy, Vandy” by Manly Wade Wellman

 I’ve always had a soft spot for Wellman’s Silver John/John the Balladeer short fiction and novels about a man (named John) who travels through the mountains of rural Appalachia encountering all sorts of supernatural goings-on and folkloric elements.
 This was a fun addition to the series, and was typical of the other Silver John stories I’ve read.
 John is visiting with a family, hears about some local folklore and strange goings-on, and it becomes clear to John that an evil, semi-immortal warlock is prowling around and looking to marry a young woman in the family.
 Unsurprisingly, John, being a good guy and the only with the knowledge it will take to defeat the warlock, intervenes.
 Dialogue is spot-on and Wellman’s take on local folklore is always enjoyable.